 Just think – a two and a half hour journey in 75 minutes!
 Great, isn’t it?

 We have more talks that may appeal to you.
-They all last between one hour and one hour 15 minutes and are accompanied by slides:
+They all last about one hour and are accompanied by slides:

 “How We Got Here” – the story of back to back housing in Birmingham.
 Find out what was happening in the Town of Birmingham in the 18th & 19th centuries that led to half the population living in these tiny houses – and about their disappearance.